Coaching Staff

 Jon Schwartz – Program Director, Coach, PSIA Level 3

 Coach Jon has been teaching children to ski and race for over 40 years.
-An alumni of the Wilmot Ski Team, he has raced and trained at the junior, high school, and College level.
+An alumni of the Wilmot Ski Team, he has raced and trained at the junior, high school, and college level.
 Jon began teaching ski lessons at age 13 as a Jr Instructor and has not missed a season teaching and coaching since.
 He is a 30 year member of the Professional Ski Instructors of America and a gold pin, Certified Level 3 Instructor – the highest level – and an accredited PSIA Trainer and Children’s Specialist.
 Jon has written ski curriculum for Evergreen Ski Club, as the Ski School Director, and is the co author of the current (and past two) ski lesson curriculum manuals and staff trainer for The Snowflake Club.
+Jon also serves as Head Coach of Wilmot Thanksgiving Race Camp at Keystone Resort.

-Jon has been the Head WIJARA Race Coach (Wisconsin Illinois Iowa Jr Alpine Racing Association) for the past decade and is currently serving a second term as president.
+Jon has been the Head WIJARA Race Coach (Wisconsin Illinois Iowa Jr Alpine Racing Association) for the past decade and is currently serving a third term as president.

 Johnathan Beldin – Coach, USSA Level 100